 Vaccine two administered

+Wheelchair skills are now available.
 I’ve had my skin pierced for my second dose of the Covid-19 vaccine.
 Again at Adams Park, the home of Wycombe Wanderers.
 However, it was noticeably busier compared to my first visit.
-Again the set-up was excellent, the pool of volunteers extremely helpful, and I get a little cruise round in the car listening to the new Paul Weller album Fat Pop.
+Again the set-up was excellent, the pool of volunteers extremely helpful, and I got a little cruise round in the car listening to the new Paul Weller album Fat Pop.

 Being protected now, I feel confident to start going out again and seeing friends and family without any concern.

 But how long will this last?
-Every news bulletin on the radio is mentioning an ‘Indian’ variant.
+Every news bulletin on the radio mentions an ‘Indian’ variant.

 As I am fully vaccinated, I can now happily make wheelchair skills training more available.
 It has felt strange running wheelchair skills conducted in controlled environments and constantly thinking of risk assessment and ensuring safety as a priority through this pandemic.

 Situations have changed; I can travel more freely for training and consider more training venues.
 Clients are welcome to travel to my location nestled in the Chiltern Hills in South Buckinghamshire.
 The hall I hire has all the facilities I need to conduct a training session safely.

 The hall still has some original features that present challenges to allow people to develop their skills, which they can then transfer into real life when going about in their daily lives.

 If training occurs at a client’s location, we conduct an assessment call to discuss the client’s individual needs, goals, and abilities before a booking.
 We discuss training venue options, and sometimes a venue may need to be hired.
 Old church halls seem to be the best.
 The buildings would have or should have, been made up to DDA standards but usually still hold some original features.
 These features make the training more realistic – in Victorian days, or even further back, they would not have considered wheelchair access!